 All ROTC students (Army, Air Force, Navy/Marines), contracted or not contracted, at any year of undergraduate study and enrolled in any US university are eligible to apply for a Project GO scholarship.

-Application Submission: Submit your application to Dr. Richard Cohen, Project GO Director, via email: email@example.com, by January 30th 2014.
+Application Submission: (2015 submission dates will be posted when available.)
+Submit your application to Dr. Richard Cohen, Project GO Director, via email: firstname.lastname@example.org, by January 30th 2014.
 The two recommendations (language and academic) are due by January 30, 2014.
 Your recommenders should also email their form to Dr. Cohen.

 An applicant must submit: 1.
 Application Form, 2.
 Statement of Purpose, 3.
 Transcript (need not be official), TWO recommendations by separate faculty are required: one Language Recommendation and one Academic Recommendation.Scholarships will be announced by February 15, 2014.

 UVa has a limited number of Summer FLAS awards which can be used to study Chinese or Tibetan through the SLI.
 The award includes payment of tuition and fees up to $5,000 and a stipend of $2,500.

 Eligibility: Graduate and undergraduate students (UVa and visiting) are eligible to apply.
 Undergraduates must have intermediate language level status when the award begins.